-Set in the middle of a small backstreet parish (parts of which are among the poorest and most socially-deprived areas of Gillingham, and, indeed, the country as a whole), this big red-brick Edwardian church may look rather forbidding from the outside, but, despite the rough edges, it is light, warm, and welcoming inside!
+Set in the middle of a very small backstreet parish (parts of which are among the poorest, and most socially-deprived, areas of Gillingham, and, indeed, the country as a whole), this big red-brick Edwardian church may look rather forbidding from the outside, but, despite the rough edges, it is light, warm, and welcoming inside!

-We are always very pleased to see visitors and newcomers, because we are a forward-thinking church, serving our little community in whatever way we can, and sharing the love of God through our worship and practical help, whether you happen to actually live in our parish or not.
-We especially welcome those wanting to arrange a Baptism or Wedding, but we're also here for those of you going through difficult times, and, if you need prayer, or the Ministry of Healing, for yourself, or a loved one, please let us know.
+We are always very pleased to see visitors and newcomers, because we are a forward-thinking church, serving our little community in whatever way we can, and sharing the love of God through our worship, and practical help, whether you happen to actually live in our parish or not.
+We especially welcome those wanting to arrange a Baptism or Wedding, but we're also here for those of you going through difficult times, and, if you need prayer, or the Ministry of Healing, either for yourself, or a loved one, please let us know.

-There is plenty of room for private prayer and meditation, and there are several places at which to light a candle.
-Volunteers keep the Church clean and tidy, along with the surrounding grounds (though offers of help with cleaning and/or gardening are always well received!).
+There is plenty of room for private prayer, and meditation, and there are several places at which to light a candle.
+Volunteers keep the Church clean and tidy, along with the surrounding grounds (though offers of help with cleaning, and/or gardening, are always well received!).

 Some interior refurbishment and renovation work has, in fact, been carried out in the Church in recent years, and, in addition, the Hall has had some much-needed repairs and improvements to allow its use by a pre-school Nursery every weekday, an exciting move forward in our community outreach.